 Term Definition Partner A person or body that provides support (including cash contributions or in-kind contributions) that is integral to the success of the CRC-P. Partners agreement The agreement between the partners.
 Partner contributions The cash and in-kind contributions from project partners to the project.
-Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: whether the information or opinion is true or not; and whether the information or opinion is recorded in a material form or not.
+Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; andb. whether the information or opinion is recorded in a material form or not.
 Program Delegate An AusIndustry general manager within the department with responsibility for the program.
 Program funding or Program funds The funding made available by the Commonwealth for the program.
 Project A project described in an application for grant funding under the program.
-Research organisation A higher education provider listed at Table A and Table B of the Higher Education Support Act 2003 (Cth); a Commonwealth, State or Territory Government Department or Agency, which undertakes research; or a Medical Research Institute.
+Research organisation A higher education provider listed at Table A and Table B of the Higher Education Support Act 2003 (Cth); a Commonwealth, Australian State or Australian Territory Government Department or Agency, which undertakes research; or a Medical Research Institute.
 Science and research priorities The matters identified by the Australian Government as areas of critical importance for research, and include food, soil and water, transport, cyber security, energy, resources, advanced manufacturing, environmental change and health.
 Small and Medium Enterprises (SMEs) Firms or industry which employ up to 200 staff.
-Total project value The total of eligible expenditure plus allowable in-kind contributions plus allowable special purpose expenditure.

-Appendix B. Diagrams of project value and applicant contributions
+Appendix B. Total eligible project value and applicant contributions